-The School has two notes payable outstanding with financial institutions, secured by its vehicles.
-Terms of the notes included monthly principal and interest payments of approximately \$3,556 thereafter through maturity in June 2020.
-The interest rates on these notes are 4.6%.
-At June 30, 2019, principal in the amount of \$38,224 was outstanding on these notes payable.
+The School had two notes payable with financial institutions, secured by its vehicles.
+Terms of the notes included monthly principal and interest payments of approximately \$3,556, with interest fixed at 4.6% and matured in June 2020.

 Loan Payables